ibm-cloud-docs/discovery/custom-config.md

 - `"mentions": boolean` - _optional_ - When `true`, the number of times that this entity is mentioned is recorded.
 The default is `false`.
 - `"mention_types": boolean` - _optional_ - When `true`, the mention type for each mention of this entity is stored.
 The default is `false`.
 - `"sentence_location": boolean` - _optional_ - When `true`, the sentence location of each entity mention is stored.
 The default is `false`.
 - `"model" : string` - _optional_ - When specified, the custom model is used to extract entities instead of the public model.
 This option requires a {{site.data.keyword.knowledgestudioshort}} custom model to be associated with your instance of {{site.data.keyword.discoveryshort}}.
-See [Integrating with Watson Knowledge Studio](/docs/services/discovery?topic=discovery-integrating-with-wks#integrating-with-wks) for more information.
+See [Integrating with Watson Knowledge Studio](/docs/discovery?topic=discovery-integrating-with-wks) for more information.

 ### keywords
 {: #nlu_keywords}

 The `keywords` enrichment extracts instances of significant words within the text.
-To understand the difference between keywords, concepts, and entities see: [Understanding the difference between Entities, Concepts, and Keywords](/docs/services/discovery?topic=discovery-configservice#udbeck).
+To understand the difference between keywords, concepts, and entities, see [Understanding the difference between Entities, Concepts, and Keywords](/docs/discovery?topic=discovery-configservice#udbeck).

 - `"sentiment" : boolean` - _optional_ - When `true`, sentiment analysis is performed on the extracted keyword in the context of the surrounding content.
 - `"emotion" : boolean` - _optional_ - When `true`, emotional tone analysis is performed on the extracted keyword in the context of the surrounding content.